-Undergraduate Cumulative Grade Point Average (CGPA) of 3.0 (on a 4.0 scale).
-For applicants who have an undergraduate CGPA of less that 3.0, the applicant must submit acceptable GMAT (minimum score 450) or GRE (minimum score 1000) test scores.
-Two (2) letters of recommendation using the ECPI University Graduate Program Recommendation Form.
-These recommendations may be completed by academic or professional references.
+4. Undergraduate Cumulative Grade Point Average (CGPA) of 3.0 (on a 4.0 scale).
+For applicants who have an undergraduate CGPA of less that 3.0, the applicant must submit acceptable GMAT (minimum score

+450) or GRE (minimum of 215 combined verbal and quantitative reasoning scores) test scores.

+- 5. Two (2) letters of recommendation using the ECPI University Graduate Program Recommendation Form.
+These recommendations may be completed by academic or professional references. - 6.
 Demonstrated work experience in the field.